It’s becoming more and more clear today that we have to ask the following questions:

 Instead, what postpatriarchal thinkers want to tell the world is this: Women (and many men and many in-betweens) do not believe in patriarchal dogmas any more.
 Like biblical prophets they stand up saying:

 “Esteemed patriarchs, your time is over.
 Your power has gone.
 You haven’t been able to shape a viable world for all creatures.
 So, climb down from your thrones.
 Let’s take responsibility all together.
 Yes, the breakdown of an age-old mental and social structure causes confusion.
 So let’s face confusion and try to find ways out of it.
-Let’s leave behind the seemingly endless narratives of hetero couples – husband and wife, man and woman, white and black, culture versus nature, public versus private, market and household, reason and emotion, freedom and dependency, body and soul, theory and praxis and so on.
+Let’s leave behind the seemingly endless narratives of hetero couples – husband and wife, man and woman, white and black, culture versus nature, public versus private, market and household, reason and emotion, freedom and dependency, body and soul, theory and praxis, (God) the father and (God) the mother and so on.
 Let’s set off for a fresh approach to our lived realities.”

 In the meantime there have been more texts written about the end of patriarchy, by women and men.
 For example “L’Après Patriarcat” by the French sociologist Eric Macé and “The End of Patriarchy.
 Radical Feminism for Men” by the US-American journalist Robert Jensen.